 • Best for: Most two-story residential tear-offs

-The 20-Yard Container is a roofing workhorse with low side walls so crews can ground-throw shingles with ease.
+The 20-Yard Container acts as a roofing workhorse with low side walls so crews can ground-throw shingles with ease.

 Matte-black 30-yard roofing roll-off dumpster sitting directly on a San Leandro concrete driveway, taller ribbed steel side panels, mixed tear-off debris of asphalt shingles and underlayment inside, professional documentary daylight.